Sustainability Journey

 Decarbonisation

-In 2022, a number of ‘Green Teams’ were established across each of our divisions.
-Following externally facilitated training on the topic of decarbonisation, each team was tasked with assessing the emissions for their respective divisions and developing a decarbonisation plan outlining how that division could achieve our climate ambition of at least 50% reduction in our absolute Scope 1 & 2 emissions by 2030.
-A consolidated output from that exercise is presented below and the Group are currently working on timelines for implementation of these initiatives.
+Our ‘Green Teams’ functioning as part of the Environmental Working Group represent each division and assist with the technical information and implementation of environmental programmes.
+Uniphar Group supported externally facilitated training on the topic of decarbonisation, whereby each division member was tasked with assessing the emissions for their respective divisions and developing a decarbonisation plan outlining how that division could achieve our climate ambition of at least 50% reduction in our absolute Scope 1 & 2 emissions by 2030.
+A consolidated output from that exercise is presented below and the Group is completing its decarbonisation plans which involves the timelines for implementation of these decarbonisation initiatives.

 Group Environmental Policy